What type of Gas Checks do you make?

 Our Aluminum Gas Checks are made to take a good crimp.
 After years of testing, we have learned to increase or decrease metal thickness and hardness for the various calibers to give good crimping ability.

 All gas checks must be used on a uniform cast bullet of correct size.
 The gas check must fit totally flat and square against the base of the bullet.
 Sometimes that requires some effort using various methods.
 This is critical for good results.
 Cast bullet quality will determine how well the system works.
-Using 100% clip on wheel weight alloy bullets tend to run too small.
-Using an alloy that produces bullets of the correct size for your barrel and the gas check is critical for accuracy.

 What is a Gator Gas Check?